Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

   * The project should now be ready to build and run.
 All required dependencies should be copied on compile and it should be a fully functional build environment.
 The output is built in the 'rundir/[build type]' directory of your 'build' subdirectory.

-  * The PACKAGE target uses Wix Installer, and seems to be obsolete.
+  * The PACKAGE target uses Wix Installer and seems to be obsolete.
 Discussion on discord indicates that the current installer uses NSIS, but the process seems not to be fully documented.

   * If you want to use the Virtual Camera from this build, you will need to run its install script.
 If you already have a standard OBS Studio installation, you will need to uninstall its Virtual Camera first.